 PLAY: begins or resumes playlist playback.

+,

 PAUSE: pauses or resumes playback.

-FF: skips to the first track/song.
-REW: skips to the previous track/song.
+FF: skips to the last track/song on the page.

+REW: skips to the first track/song on the page.

 STOP: Stop playback and returns to memory card

 screen.

-Using the Picture Thumbnail Menu or Audio Playlist
+Using the Picture Thumbnail Menu or Audio Playlist Menu